fegipto/CSS-Project---Democracia2/Readme.md

 ## Server

-Contains all business logic, tests, persistence, and Contollers for rest web interaction, and business interaction.
+Contains all business logic, tests, persistence, and Controllers for rest web interaction, and business interaction.

 ## App

-A javafx native app, to run it juwst run ./client.sh,  **maven is required**, and server should be running.(http://localhost:8080)
+A javafx native app, to run it just run ./client.sh,  **maven is required**, and server should be running.(http://localhost:8080)